Anne Beechey

 Anne, Lady Beechey (born Anne Phyllis Jessop; 3 August 1764 – 14 December 1833) was a British portrait painter.

 Life

-Beechey was born in Thorpe St Andrew near Norfolk in 1764 as Anne Phyllis Jessop.
+Beechey was born in Thorpe St Andrew near Norwich, Norfolk, in 1764 as Anne Phyllis Jessop.
 She developed a successful portrait business and she met William Beechey who was also a painter.
 William was in Norwich between 1782 and 1787 and it presumed they met at that time.
 In 1787 she exhibited works at the Royal Academy as "Miss A. P. Jessup"(sic).

 William was a widower in 1793 with five children after his first wife, Mary Ann, died.
 Beechey and Jessop wed in 1793.
 She continued to exhibit at the Royal Academy from 1795 to 1805.
 She used the name Mrs Beechey until 1799, when she became Lady Beechey.